[Editor’s note: “The Top 15 Stocks to Buy in 2020” is regularly updated to include the most relevant information available.]

 First, demand trends in the legal Canadian market will improve, thanks to new products like edibles and vapes, as well as significant retail store expansion.
-Second, profit margins at Canopy will also improve, as black-market competition eases thanks to Canopy’s better handle on supply and logistics.
-Third, improving demand trends on top of improving profit margins will turn widening losses in 2019 into narrowing losses in 2020.
+Second, profit margins at Canopy will also improve, thanks to curbed production expansion and cost-cutting initiatives.
+Third, improving demand trends on top of improving profit margins will turn widening losses in 2019, into narrowing losses in 2020.
 Fourth, progress will be made on legalizing cannabis in the U.S. through the Marijuana Opportunity, Reinvestment and Expungement (MORE) Act.

 Fifth, and perhaps most importantly, CGC stock is priced for failure.
-Thus, shares are optimally positioned to rip higher on good news.
-Calendar 2020 could be a year of good news.
-Naturally, that means calendar 2020 could be a year of sustained big gains for CGC stock.
+Thus, shares are optimally positioned to rip higher in the second-half of 2020 on good news.

-Although Square has yet to report quarterly numbers this year, it has become increasingly obvious through various partnerships and fee structure changes that Square’s revenue growth trajectory is set to improve in a big way.
-In anticipation of this big improvement, Square stock is up an impressive 31.6% year-to-date.
+For the first two months of the year, everything was going smoothly.
+It was becoming increasingly obvious through various partnerships and fee structure changes that Square’s revenue growth trajectory was set to improve in a big way.
+In anticipation of that big improvement, Square stock roared an impressive 30%-plus higher in 2020 through mid-February.

 The Trade Desk (TTD)

-Programmatic advertising leader The Trade Desk (NASDAQ:TTD) has posted huge returns over the past several years, and at the start of this year, I believed that 2020 wouldn’t break this cycle of big returns.
+Programmatic advertising leader The Trade Desk has posted huge returns over the past several years.
+At the start of this year, I believed that 2020 wouldn’t break this cycle of big returns.

-Slowing revenue growth rates and compressing profit margins caused specialty e-commerce platform Etsy (NASDAQ:ETSY) to have a disappointing showing in 2019.
-But, at the start of 2020, I hypothesized that the exact opposite would happen this year.
+Slowing revenue growth rates and compressing profit margins caused specialty e-commerce platform Etsy to have a disappointing showing in 2019.
+But, the exact opposite has happened in 2020.

 The coronavirus outbreak has put this Chinese economic rebound on hold.
 But, it hasn’t put the rally on JD stock on hold.
-Year-to-date, shares are up more than 20%.
+Year-to-date, shares are up about 15%.

 Because, while the coronavirus has hit China’s economy hard, the negative impacts won’t last long.
-Within the next few months, coronavirus fears will fade, and China’s economy will bounce back, supported by a ton of fiscal stimulus from the People’s Bank of China and easing U.S.-China trade tensions.
+Within the next few months, coronavirus fears will fade, and China’s economy will bounce back, supported by a ton of fiscal stimulus from the People’s Bank of China.